moshix/mvs/README.md

 Tapes are the standard way to exchange files, utilities and information between mainframers.
 Some mainframe shops are now connected thru the HNET Bitnet II international dial-up network.
 I also noticed that recently the industry is moving towards a new fad called the "World Wide Web", which is why I now make this collection of tools and utilities available on Github in this crazy new world of the Internet!

-For more information on HNET/Bitnet II, chck out here: http://www.moshix.tech

 This repository includes some very useful utilities for people working with MVS, z/OS, VM/SP and z/VM on real mainframes or emulated ones.
 Most of the topics covered by these programs are covered in my youtube mainframe channel here: https://www.youtube.com/channel/UCR1ajTWGiUtiAv8X-hpBY7w

 Here are some of the programs and tools included in this repo: